 Explain the Death of a Parent to a Small Child

-Edited by Ian Gabriel T. Tolledo, Eng, Robbi, Lynn and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Robbi, Lynn

 How do you explain death to someone who isn't even aware that such a thing exists?
 How do you say that the person who brought him or her into the world is gone forever?
 How do you reassure him that everything is going to be alright?